Bikash-Raya/vulnerable-webserver-rce-detection-incident-response-/README.md

 | where RawData has "103.168.66.101"
 | order by TimeGenerated desc
 ```
-✅ After applying the NSG rule the KQL query returned no further requests from that IP — containment confirmed.
+✅ After the NSG rule was applied, the verification query returned no further requests from that IP — containment confirmed.

 ---